 Despite all of this if you do not find the odds daunting, and you are not afraid of hard work, then follow along and I will spell out for you everything you need to know how to start a travel blog.

-I’m going to spell out how to set the foundations for a travel blog which can have long-term success.
+I’m going to spell out how to set the foundations for a travel blog that can have long-term success.
 Many other travel blogging guides will skip these steps because they might not be necessary to get started, but you will have to do them eventually, so you might as well do them from the beginning.

 How to Start A Travel Blog